EbrithilNogare/LucidityDungeon/Documentation/Game design document.md

 - Pixel art graphics from selected asset packs.
 - Backgrounds, character sprites, and environmental elements.

-### Sound and Music
+## Sound and Music
+Sound effects and music that match the game's retro pixel art style and enhance the player's immersion.
-- Custom sound effects and music tracks for ambiance and immersion.
+Custom sound effects and music tracks for ambiance and immersion.

 ##  Technical Requirements
 - Platform: WebGL, and Android.